-What is Social Practice?
+What is Socially-Engaged Art Practice?

 Artists working in the medium of social practice develop projects through collaboration with individuals, communities, and institutions to create participatory art that exists in both traditional and non-traditional spaces.
 Social practice artists co-create their work with a specific audience or design critical interventions within existing social systems that encourage debate and social exchange.
 Social practice art work focuses on the interaction between the audience, social systems, and the artists through making, collaboration, social discourse and community activism.